smnorris/fwapg/docs/03_functions.md

 4. If the point is < 50 m upstream from the bottom of the fundamental watershed in which it falls, then that watershed is included in the aggregation

-For cross-boundary watersheds, the function returns non-BC areas using these data sources:
+For trans-boundary watersheds, the results include non-BC areas (not present in the FWA) thanks to data [provided by DFO](https://github.com/smnorris/fwapg/tree/main/extras/xborder).

-- USGS [huc12 watersheds](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/watershed-boundary-dataset?qt-science_support_page_related_con=4#qt-science_support_page_related_con) for USA (WA, ID, MT only)
-- [hydrosheds](https://www.hydrosheds.org) watersheds for other neighbouring jurisdictions

 The table returned includes these columns: